bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

   :alt: Bimodal distribution
   :align: center

-  **Figure 2: Bimodal distribution.**
+  **Figure 2: Difficult to reach other modes with a random walk MH algorithm.**

 From Figure 2, consider a bimodal distribution with a random walk MH algorithm.
-If you start in one of the modes, you may get "stuck" in that mode without visiting the other mode, especially if your proposal distribution has a small variance.
+If you start in one of the modes (left side), you may get "stuck" in that mode without visiting the other mode, especially if your proposal distribution has a small variance.
 Theoretically, you'll eventually end up in the other mode but practically you might not get there with the finite MCMC run.
+On the other hand, if you make the variance large then in many cases you'll end up in places where :math:`f(x')` is small, making the acceptance rate from Equation 1 small.
+There's no easy way around it and finding the right variance will have to be tuned to your specific problem.

+However, we've just been talking about random walk proposal distributions.
+What if there was a better way?
+Perhaps one where you can theoretically approach a 100% acceptance rate?
+How about one where you don't need to throw away any samples (Step 4 from MH algorithm above)?
+Sounds too good to be doesn't it?
+Yes it does but we can sort of get there with Hamiltonian Monte Carlo where we can usually do much better random walk MH.
+But first an explanation of Hamiltonian Dynamics.

 |h2| Hamiltonian Dynamics |h2e|